-- 1. Diesel Technology Diploma program has a minimum grade average of 70% - 2.
+- 1. Diesel Technology (Diploma) program has a minimum grade average of 70%. - 2.
 Heavy Diesel Construction Case Construction Emphasis credit hour AST degree program has a required minimum grade average of 85% in each of the core courses, and overall CGPA of 3.0 at the end of each term for students to continue in the program. - 3.
-Natural Gas Compression CAT/Ariel Emphasis credit hour AST degree program has a required minimum grade average of 85% in each of the core courses, and overall CGPA of 3.0 at the end of each term for students to continue in the program. - 4.
-Practical Nursing Program students must complete each course with an 80%. - 5.
-Medical Assisting Program students may be dismissed from the program after earning a grade less than 75% in any Medical Assistant Program course. - 6.
-Dental Assisting Diploma Program students should consult the Dental Assisting Student Handbook for academic progress standards.
+Natural Gas Compression CAT/ARIEL Emphasis credit hour AST degree program has a required minimum grade average of 85% in each of the core courses, and overall CGPA of 3.0 at the end of each term for students to continue in the program. - 4.
+Practical Nursing (LPN Training) (Diploma) program students must complete each course with an 80%. - 5.
+Medical Assistant (Diploma) program students may be dismissed from the program after earning a grade less than 75% in any Medical Assistant program course. - 6.
+Dental Assisting (Diploma) program students should consult the Dental Assisting Student Handbook for academic progress standards.